 Strengthening the potato value chain in the Kurdistan Region of Iraq

-The Kurdistan Region of Iraq’s (KRI) favourable climate and soil fertility offer ideal conditions for potato production, while cultivation and post-harvest activities provide important sources of employment and income in rural areas.
-Land and labour are also in abundance so there is the potential to significantly increase production.
+The Kurdistan Region of Iraq’s (KRI) favourable climate and soil fertility offer the ideal basis for potato production, while the activities of cultivation and post-harvest provide important sources of employment and income in rural areas.
+Land and labour are also in abundance, making the potential to significantly increase production.
 However, due to a lack of investment in the value chain and the limited training received by trainers and extension workers, these factors are underutilised.
 Although progress has been made in potato production and productivity, the full agricultural and economical potential of this crop is not being realised.
 Through the intervention of a public-private partnership, this project aims to strengthen the potato value chain in KRI through improved production and processing, access to markets, training and employment opportunities for internally displaced people (IDP) and refugees, and the capacity building of farmers and other stakeholders.

 Project Overview